voxel51/fiftyone/docs/source/teams/cloud_media.rst

         for sample in dataset:
             sample.local_path  # already downloaded

-This context provides a middle ground between the following other patterns:
+This context provides a middle ground between the two extremes:

 .. code-block:: python
     :linenos: